burrbull/magsite-template/diss/diss_en.md

 <div style="clear: both">
 </div>
 </div>
-<p class="cntr"> Figure 3 - concentrators of solar radiation:
+<p class="imgcaption"> Figure 3 - concentrators of solar radiation:
 <br> a) mirror parabolic; b) parabolic-cylindrical</p>

 The focus of the concentrators is the heat receiver.
 With the help of concentrators shown in Fig. 3, a modular SPP is created.
 Parabolic-cylindrical systems find wider application, because for their work, a simpler system of regulation is used only in one coordinate (by the angle of elevation of the sun above the horizon).